Shilpa11-1/Azayd_IT_Consulting/README.md

-This is an Internship Project conataining IT Consulting Services Website, which have the module of Admin,Staff and User.
+This is an Internship Project containing IT Consulting Services Website, which has the module of Admin,Staff and User.
 The pages included are Home, Our services, About, Contact us, Blog and Career.
 Admin Module -
 Username: admin
 Password: admin123